World tree: Motifs

+Zoological imagery

+According to Vladimir Toporov, animal species are commonly distributed along the parts of the tree: between its roots, figure "chthonic animals", such as snakes and frogs, but he also mentions aquatic animals such as otters, beavers, and fishes, as well as dragons; the middle part of the tree is reserved for hoofed animals such as deer or elk (sometimes bees), and on the topmost part perches the "principal" bird, or a pair of birds sat on either side of the tree crown.

 A bird perches atop its foliage, "often .... a winged mythical creature" that represents a heavenly realm.
 The eagle seems to be the most frequent bird, fulfilling the role of a creator or weather deity.
 Its antipode is a snake or serpentine creature that crawls between the tree roots, being a "symbol of the underworld".